-New Definitions and Liabilities: DMCA broadly defines the scope of network providers in addressing transitory digital network communications, system caching, information residing on systems or networks at the directions of users, such as course websites, and information search tools.
-As such, it redefines the University as an Online Service Provider (OSP), making the University subject to contributory infringement penalties when its users infringe upon others' copyrights.
+New Definitions and Liabilities: DMCA broadly defines the scope of network providers in addressing transitory digital network communications, system caching, information residing on systems or networks at the directions of users, such as course websites, and information search tools.8 As such, it redefines the University as an Online Service Provider (OSP), making the University subject to contributory infringement penalties when its users infringe upon others' copyrights.

-Take Down Notice: The University, as OSP, is not liable for monetary relief or for injunctive relief for a user's infringement of copyright provided that the University does not have actual knowledge of infringement, receives no financial benefit from it and upon receipt of proper notification of a claimed infringement, and acts "expeditiously" to remove material or disable access to the infringing material.

-Conditions for Protection from Liability: The University, as OSP, must "adopt and reasonably implement and inform" users of the system or network that policies are in place regarding appropriate use of networks and systems.
+Take Down Notice: The University, as OSP, is not liable for monetary relief or for injunctive relief for a user's infringement of copyright provided that the University does not have actual knowledge of infringement, receives no financial benefit from it and upon receipt of proper notification of a claimed infringement9, and acts "expeditiously" to remove material or disable access to the infringing material.10 implement and inform" users of the system or network that policies are in place regarding appropriate use of networks and systems.
 The University must also terminate network or system privileges of repeat infringers and must accommodate and not interfere with technical measures that protect digital copyrighted works.